pipe-cd/pipecd/docs/content/en/docs-dev/faq/_index.md

     - Show configuration drift in realtime
 - Also supports Canary and BlueGreen for non-mesh applications
 - Has built-in secrets management
-- Supports gradual rollout of a single app to multiple clusters
 - Shows the delivery performance  insights

 ### 5. What are the differences between PipeCD and ArgoCD?